flotiq/check-changelog-and-version/.github/ISSUE_TEMPLATE/--anything-else.md

 ---
-name: "Anything else"
+name: 'Anything else'
+about:
-about: "For help, support, features & ideas - please use https://discord.gg/FwXcHnX"
+  'For help, support, features & ideas - please use https://discord.gg/FwXcHnX'
 ---

 Click "Preview" for a nicer view!